San Diego Premises Liability Attorneys

 - The owner failed to keep the property safe.
 The owner has control over the safety of the premises and the visitor does not.
 Therefore, if the owner does not fix a dangerous location, he or she is responsible for whatever accidents happen there.

 - He or she was using the property normally.
 If the victim was injured while acting in an unauthorized and dangerous manner, the property owner is not responsible for the injuries suffered.

 - The property owner should have known of the dangerous conditions.
 If a spill occurred moments before the accident occurred, it is not reasonable to expect the property owner to have fixed the problem in time.

 - The victim suffered an injury.
 If you have been hurt in a San Diego premises liability accident, financial support may be available for all of your physical, emotional and financial losses.

-Premise liability cases can be complex and you may need the help of an experienced and agressive premises liability lawyer in San Diego County to get the
+Premise liability cases can be complex and you will need the help of an experienced and aggressive premises liability attorney in San Diego County to get the